smlbrd/decisions-api/README.md

 These instructions will get a copy of this project running on your local machine for development and testing purposes.

+Further documentation on API endpoints, schemas & more can be viewed [in our GitBook](https://app.gitbook.com/o/9FGTwThaMGurW0n6vxZB/s/ijTpUNRfiUUA7V7rmX39/introduction/about)

 ### ⛏️ Prerequisites <a name = "prerequisites"></a>

 We need to create a clone of the repository, install some dependencies and set up our testing and development databases.